-Heatwave to continue with mercury set to soar to 33C
+Heatwave continues but leads to man's death, wildfires and travel chaos

 -

-Britain’s heatwave shows no signs of abating, with the mercury set to rise to a scorching 33C (91.4F) later in the week.
+Britain’s heatwave shows no signs of abating, with the mercury set to rise to a scorching 33C (91.4F) later in the week, but while many have welcomed the warm weather, it has also led to at least one death, sparked a wildfire and caused commuter chaos.

+On Monday evening, Surrey Fire and Rescue Service recovered the body of a man who had been swimming in a lake in Nutfield.

+Meanwhile in Stoke-on-Trent, searches continue for 13-year-old Ryan Evans who disappeared while open water swimming with friends.

+One route affected is the line from London Waterloo to New Malden, where services are being subjected to speed restrictions from 11am each day until Friday.

+On Monday evening, travellers attempting to leave Waterloo were met with long queues in the station and reported "hot trains not going anywhere".

-Parts of the UK are currently hotter than Athens in Greece, and on a par with Kuala Lumpur in Malaysia and Rio in Brazil.
+The hot weather and sunshine of recent days is showing no signs of abating, with parts of the UK hotter than Athens in Greece, and on a par with Kuala Lumpur in Malaysia and Rio in Brazil.

-Temperatures peaked on Monday at 30.1C (86.2F) in Hampton in west London, with all of the UK enjoying a rain-free sunny start to the week.
+Temperatures peaked on Monday at 30.1C (86.2F) in Hampton in west London, with the UK set to top this on Tuesday,with Merseyside likely to enjoy the hottest weather with highs of 31C (87.8F) forecast.

+The mercury is set to rise still further, later on this week with temperatures expected to peak at 33C (91.4F), almost double the UK average for this time of year of 17.3C (63.1F).

+While the weather is set to cool slightly towards the end of the week, it is expected to remain dry and warmer than average well into July.

 The Met Office’s heat-health watch alert is currently at level two, meaning social and healthcare services are at the ready to reduce harm from a potential heatwave.